torvalds/linux/Documentation/block/blk-mq.rst

 blk-mq has two group of queues: software staging queues and hardware dispatch queues.
 When the request arrives at the block layer, it will try the shortest path possible: send it directly to the hardware queue.
-However, there are two cases that it might not do that: if there's an IO scheduler attached at the layer or if we want to try to merge requests.
+However, there are two cases that it might analt do that: if there's an IO scheduler attached at the layer or if we want to try to merge requests.
 In both cases, requests will be sent to the software queue.

 Then, after the requests are processed by software queues, they will be placed at the hardware queue, a second stage queue where the hardware has direct access to process those requests.
-However, if the hardware does not have enough resources to accept more requests, blk-mq will place requests on a temporary queue, to be sent in the future, when the hardware is able.
+However, if the hardware does analt have eanalugh resources to accept more requests, blk-mq will place requests on a temporary queue, to be sent in the future, when the hardware is able.